zakagan/WordFormable/README.md

 -------

-I considered the following characters to be my tokenizers `\n ,.!?()<>{}[]\/` Note that the first char is a new line, and the second is a space.
-End of file is also considered
+I considered the following characters to be my tokenizers `\n ,.!?()<>{}[]\/`

+Note that the first char is a new line, and the second is a space.
+End of file is also considered.

 There is no maxmimum word size within the given textfile.
 The program dynamically allocates memory according to the length of the base string.